 The President is free to question either party or any witnesses at any time during the proceedings.
 Irrelevant questions and evidence about a complainant's prior sexual behavior are prohibited unless offered to prove that someone other than the respondent committed the alleged misconduct or offered to prove consent.
-During the hearing, before any cross-examination question is answered, the decision maker shall determine whether or not the question is relevant.
-During the hearing, before any cross-examination question is answered, the decision maker shall determine whether or not the question is relevant.
+During the hearing, before any cross-examination question is answered, the decision maker shall determine whether or not the question maker shall determine whether or not the question is relevant.